 The window for all of this was eight weeks.

 A global film series of this scope, shot to broadcast standards, with twelve-plus interviews of people who don’t have spare days in their diaries, would normally take four to six months.
 The brief had eight.
-Most of why it worked was structural: parallel regional capture units, pre-cleared technical specs, a single editorial through-line so that distinct shoots could be cut into films that felt like one body of work.
-Some of it was just calling people who said yes faster than expected.
+The structural decisions made it work: parallel regional capture units, pre-cleared technical specs, a single editorial through-line so that distinct shoots could be cut into films that felt like one body of work.

 Original motion design projected onto the walls of the Fullerton Hotel